Joe Harrington (broadcaster): Career

 He worked as a presenter with Ireland's first Independent National Broadcaster Century Radio, he then worked with Dublin's Rock 104 and subsequently FM104, he joined East Coast FM in 1994 as Head of Music and then became Programme Controller, a position he held until 2011.

 In 2009, he joined with his brothers as "The Harrington Brothers" to record Molly Malone with The Official Leinster Supporters Group and the song became the Official Anthem for The Leinster Rugby Team.
 The song Molly Malone entered the Irish Charts in 2009 and was number one in the download charts.
 The Harrington Brothers performed Molly Malone live at The RDS Dublin just before Leinster played Edinburgh in the Heiniken Cup.

-Harrington is a multi PPI Radio Award Nominee and in 2006 won the much coveted award for his lunch-time programme.
+Harrington is a multi IMRO Radio Award Nominee and in 2006 won the much coveted award for his lunch-time programme.
 He was nominated again in 2008 for his Drive Time.
 Show.
 He was also nominated for Best Music Presenter 2014 in The important ' People Awards for the 2014 PPI Radio Awards.